martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 To make the Application Gateway available over IPv6, we needed to configure dual stack support.
 This means you have to **redeploy** the Application Gateway.
 This has a massive impact because of our current strategy with multiple listeners and rules.
 We had to make sure that all configurations were preserved during the redeployment.

-If you need to do this i recommend:
+If you need to do this I recommend:

 1. Add Ipv6 address prefixes to your virtual network.
 2. Use an AVM module to build your new Application Gateway with dual stack support.